-When you think about drivers in Marietta who are distracted, you probably automatically think about cell phones and other electronic devies as being the cause.
+When you think about drivers in Georgia who are distracted, you probably automatically think about cell phones and other electronic devies as being the cause.
 However, food and drink are also huge sources of distraction behind the wheel.
 At Sams, Larkin & Huff, LLP, we know how serious crashes caused by distracted drivers can be.

 Anything that takes your eyes off of the road for even a second can be considered a distraction.
 According to Decide to Drive, your chances of being in an accident go up 80 percent if you are eating while driving.
 While no food is a safe bet, certain types of foods are especially dangerous to consume while driving.
 Things that make your hands dirty or sticky, like doughnuts, fried chicken or candy, pose a major risk.
 Hot items like coffee and soup are also a bad idea.